|Department Name:||Integrative Structural and Computational Biology|

 This position is for a structural biology lab interested in vaccine design against viral and parasitic pathogens such as HIV and Malaria.
 The candidate will be involved in the production, biophysical characterization, and quality control analysis of protein immunogens for use in animal immunization and structural biology experiments.
 The candidate will employ the following techniques: molecular cloning, plasmid preparation, mammalian cell culture, affinity chromatography, biolayer interferometry, differential scanning fluorimetry, ELISA, and electron microscopy.
 Technical expertise in electron microscopy is not required, however familiarity with protein production using FPLC and column chromatography is highly preferred.

 Job duties may also include buffer preparation, equipment maintenance, restocking supplies and other related duties, tasks and responsibilities as required or assigned.

 This position works in a laboratory or vivarium environment.
 Further details of the physical requirements of established essential functions for this position will be addressed/discussed during the interview process.

 |Basic Qualifications:|| |

-Requires a bachelor’s degree in a STEM field and up to one (1) year of related experience.
+Requires a bachelor’s degree in a relevant scientific discipline and up to one (1) year of related experience.
 Three (3) to six (6) years of related laboratory experience may be considered in lieu of a degree.